At the core of what we do is essential lavender oil produced from our plants

 Lavender Cultivars

 On the farm, we currently have several different cultivars of lavender.
 Lavender must be propagated through cuttings to be true to its cultivar.
 We propagate our own plants here on our farm to keep everything we make locally sourced and organically sustainable.
+We are sold out of lavender plants for 2024.
+We will have lavender plants for sale starting May 2025.

 Farm Animals